 THE ARCTIC AND THE ARCTIC COUNCIL

 It is often said that there are many different Arctics.
 Certainly the typical conception of the Arctic as a harsh and empty wilderness populated mainly by polar bears, reindeer and seals is a misleading cliché.
 Defined politically, the Arctic includes all or part of eight countries—Canada, Denmark (in respect of Greenland and the Faroe Islands), Finland, Iceland, Norway, Russia, Sweden and the USA.
 This human Arctic has been occupied for millennia by the ancestors of numerous culturally unique indigenous groups—the Inuit, Saami, Gwitch’in, Dene, Yup’ik, Aleut, Chukchi, Sakha, Evenk, Nenets and others.
-Four million people call it home today.
+Over four million people call it home today.

 Founded in 1996, the Arctic Council is dedicated to international cooperation and good governance amongst these countries and communities.
 Unlike other international organisations, it brings together not only the eight Arctic States listed above, but also organisations representing Arctic indigenous peoples—the Aleut International Association, Arctic Athabaskan Council, Gwitch’in Council International, Inuit Circumpolar Council, Russian Association for the Indigenous Peoples of the North, and Saami Council.

 The Arctic Council is also unusual amongst international organisations in taking all its decisions by consensus.
 At NORMAC, persuasion, influence, negotiation and debate are just as important as they are in other model diplomatic conferences.
 Yet rather than aim simply to secure the typical majority vote, delegates must rise to the challenge of building consensus amongst their fellows, without sacrificing the objectives of the state or indigenous people’s organisation they represent.